-As a result of the continued uncertainty regarding the timing of our customers' investment decisions, we have implemented restructuring plans, including our 2017 and 2018 restructuring plans, to better align the Company's resources and strategic goals, while simultaneously implementing an extensive Company-wide expense control program.
+As the timing of our customers' investment decisions can be uncertain, we have implemented restructuring plans to better align the Company's resources and strategic goals.
+We continue to focus on expense controls on a company-wide basis.
 (See Note 8, "Restructuring and Related Charges" of the Notes to our Consolidated Financial Statements for additional information).

-Our aggregate balance of cash and cash equivalents as of June 29, 2018 was \$54.1 million and during the six months ended June 29, 2018, we generated \$3.2 million of cash from our operating activities.
+Our aggregate balance of cash and cash equivalents as of September 28, 2018 was \$61.7 million, and, during the nine months ended September 28, 2018, we generated \$5.7 million of cash from our operating activities.
 We also entered into a line of credit with Silicon Valley Bank in September 2017.
 We expect that our current sources of liquidity will provide us adequate liquidity based on our current plan for the next twelve months.